The 7Ps of The Marketing Mix: Streamline your Strategy

 It involves how your business runs, how the service is delivered, how the product is packaged, how your customers move down the sales funnel, checkout, shipping, delivery, etc. Essentially the process describes the series of actions or the fundamental elements that are involved in delivering the product or service to the customer.

 The more seamless and personalised your processes are, the happier your customers will be.
 If you have a product that’s of good quality, chances are you won’t hear any complaints.
 But there are so many different pieces of the process puzzle that you have to consider in your marketing strategy.
 So if you’re going to experience complaints, it will likely be at this point.
 Customers typically feel frustrated or dissatisfied by late shipping, additional costs, poor communication or a lack of support.
+And they need assistance, which is done best when there is the right auto-attendant phone system in place.

 You can minimise complaints and optimise your process by keeping an eye on online reviews.
 If customers complain then you know it’s time to reevaluate and reconfigure your processes.
 Word of mouth, especially in the digital world, has the power to make or break a brand.
 So every part of the buyer’s journey has to be seamless and efficient.